microsoft/BotFramework-WebChat/docs/CUSTOMER_SATISFACTORY_CARD.md

 ## Design

 We are using https://schema.org/ReviewAction for the representation of the CSAT card.
-The following are excerpt of the card.
+The following is excerpt of the activity containing the CSAT card.

 ```json
 {